alexandertrefz/essence/packages/vscode-extension/README.md

 one line — what it covered, what it found, how long it took, and whether something would not compile.

-Three settings, all read by the server: `essence.tests.enabled` turns the automatic runs off while leaving every gesture above working, `essence.tests.skipTags` names tags no run selects, and `essence.tests.debounce` is how long a burst of edits may be before it costs a run.
+Three settings, all read by the server: `essence.tests.enabled` stops the automatic runs while leaving every gesture above working — a run you ask for still runs, and still says what it found — `essence.tests.skipTags` names tags no run selects, and `essence.tests.debounce` is how long a burst of edits may be before it costs a run.

 Debugging a single test is not wired up yet — the debug adapter has to compile the tests section and select one by id — so the Debug profile and the Debug